-To most people, savings is the surplus of income after expenses.
-However, to prevent you from overspending, set aside money for your savings first.
-It should be the priority when you're allocating your budget.
+To most people, savings are the surplus of income after expenses.
+The correct way of looking at things is exactly the reverse: set aside money first for your savings then start allocating your budget.
 Remember, even before getting that pay increase, you were able to live on less.

-Create a feasible budget.
+2. Create a feasible budget.

 If you put every centavo of your pay raise into savings, you may feel that you’re not enjoying the money you broke your back for.
-So, in the interest of sustainability and to avoid burnout, you should wisely allocate funds for the fun stuff.
+In the interest of sustainability and to avoid burnout, you should allocate funds for the fun stuff too.
 The tricky part is how to do this without inflating your day-to-day spending too much.

-Don’t try to keep up with the Joneses.
+4. Don’t try to keep up with the Joneses.

-Now that you’re moving up the corporate ladder, you may feel the pressure to upgrade your look, wardrobe, and lifestyle to reflect your spanking new job title.
+Now that you’re moving up the corporate ladder, you may feel the pressure to upgrade your look, wardrobe and lifestyle to reflect your new job title.
 But do you really need that new Swiss watch just because everyone in middle management is wearing it?
-Buy it because you love horology or that piece moves your emotions, but don’t purchase one because it’s a status symbol.
+Buy something because you need or love it, not because it’s a status symbol.